grzesiek154/PythonDataScience/BooksAndOther/notes/DataQuestNotes/Pandas&NumPy.md

 Visualizing SISD vs SIMD component processes

 - SISD: This is the structure for how Python for-loops are processed—One  instruction, per one data element, per one moment in time, in order to  produce one result.
-The neat thing about this is that it is flexible —  you may implement any operation on your data.
+The neat (fajna) thing about this is that it is flexible —  you may implement any operation on your data.
 The drawback is that it is not optimum for processing large amounts of data.
 - SIMD: This is the structure for how NumPy and Pandas vectorizations are processed—One instruction per *any number of* data elements per one moment in time, in order to produce *multiple* results.
 Contemporary CPUs have a component to process SIMD operations in *each of its cores,* allowing for parallel processing.

 # NumPy